-104 During the spring of the central U.S. regions, convective systems are often active with multiscale 105 interactions (Carbone and Tuttle 2008; Carbone et al. 2002b; Dai et al. 1999; Knievel et al. 2004; 106 Surcel et al. 2010; Trier et al. 2006); it is common for initially more isolated storm cells to organize 107 into mesoscale convective systems (MCSs) in the region.
-In this study, we investigate scale-dependent 108 error growth for 13 convective events during May 2018 with convection-allowing model (CAM) 109 ensemble forecasts at 3 km grid spacing covering the contiguous United States (CONUS).
-The large 110 convection-allowing grid allows for the representation of scales from meso- γ through meso- α scales.
-111 We will focus on the forecast error analyses in a domain that covers the central Plains east of the 112 Rockies through the mid-west and much of the southeast regions, sampling convection of different 113 types.
-The study period spans early spring (when large-scale forcing is more prevalent) to late spring 114 (when locally forced convection is more prevalent) (Surcel et al. 2015; Surcel et al. 2017), allowing for 115 a diverse collection of different convection types and forcing mechanisms that regulate error growth 116 dynamics within CAM forecasts.
-We use the total difference energy within the forecast ensemble and 117 the scale decompositions of the difference energy as the proxy to measure error growth at and across 118 scales.
-So far, studies examining growth of errors across scales and within their scales with large 119 continent-sized CAM models, and how the error growth depends on the type of convection and the 120 degree of synoptic scale forcing are few and limited (e.g., Surcel et al. 2015; Surcel et al. 2017), and 121 some of the existing studies are based on individual case studies (e.g., Flack et al. 2017; Wapler et al. 122 2015).
+During the spring of the central U.S. regions, convective systems are often active with multiscale interactions (Carbone and Tuttle 2008; Carbone et al. 2002b; Dai et al. 1999; Knievel et al. 2004; Surcel et al. 2010; Trier et al. 2006); it is common for initially more isolated storm cells to organize into mesoscale convective systems (MCSs) in the region.
+In this study, we investigate scale-dependent error growth for 13 convective events during May 2018 with convection-allowing model (CAM) ensemble forecasts at 3-km grid spacing covering the contiguous United States (CONUS).
+The large convectionallowing grid allows for the representation of scales from meso- $\gamma$ through meso- $\alpha$ scales.
+We will focus on the forecast error analyses in a domain that covers the Central Plains east of the Rockies through the Midwest and much of the southeast regions, sampling convection of different types.
+The study period spans early spring (when large-scale forcing is more prevalent) to late spring (when locally forced convection is more prevalent) (Surcel et al. 2016, 2017), allowing for a diverse collection of different convection types and forcing mechanisms that regulate error growth dynamics within CAM forecasts.
+We use the total difference energy within the forecast ensemble and the scale decompositions of the difference energy as the proxy to measure error growth at and across scales.
+So far, studies examining growth of errors across scales and within their scales with large continent-sized CAM models, and how the error growth depends on the type of convection and the degree of synoptic scale forcing are few and limited (e.g., Surcel et al. 2016, 2017), and some of the existing studies are based on individual case studies (e.g., Flack et al. 2017; Wapler et al. 2015).
 More studies on these issues are needed.

-123 As the main goals, this study is to answer the following questions: 1) What are the general 124 characteristics of precipitation and associated error growth with respect to different convection types 125 and forcing mechanisms; 2) What are the characteristics of error growth in terms of different spatial 126 scales and in regions dominated by different convection types; 3) What mechanisms dominate the 127 diurnal evolution of forecast error.
-These goals provide insights into the predictability of convective 128 events across the central U.S. regions within CAM forecasts, and potentially aid the optimal design of 129 CAM ensemble forecast systems and provide guidance to ensemble data assimilation and forecast model improvement.
-For example, a better understanding of the relative impact of initial 130 131 condition perturbations at different scales on ensemble variances across the scales within the 132 forecasts of different ranges, and how the impact depends on weather regimes can provide 133 guidance on where attention should be focused when creating initial condition perturbations for 134 CAM ensemble forecasting systems of limited size and the best method to use for creating such 135 perturbations
+As the main goals, this study is to answer the following questions: 1) What are the general characteristics of precipitation and associated error growth with respect to different convection types and forcing mechanisms; 2) What are the characteristics of error growth in terms of different spatial scales and in regions dominated by different convection types; 3) What mechanisms dominate the diurnal evolution of forecast error.
+These goals provide insights into the predictability of convective events across the central U.S. regions within CAM forecasts, and potentially aid the optimal design of CAM ensemble forecast systems and provide guidance to ensemble data assimilation and forecast model improvement.
+For example, a better understanding of the relative impact of initial condition perturbations at different scales on ensemble variances across the scales within the forecasts of different ranges, and how the impact depends on weather regimes can provide guidance on where attention should be focused when creating initial condition perturbations for CAM ensemble forecasting systems of limited size and the best method to use for creating such perturbations a.
+Forecasts from the CAPS HWT Spring Forecast Experiment ensemble